devacto/ms/README.md

 ## Implementation Explanation

 Most parts of the data architecture is implemented in this repository.
 Shell script that shows the different parts of the architecture can be found [here](https://github.com/devacto/ms/blob/master/bin/start).

+This repository shows all the components of the real-time processing pipeline.

 ### Data Producer to Kafka